halaxa/json-machine/README.md

 The reality is even brighter. `JsonMachine::fromString` consumes about **5x less memory** than `json_decode`.
 The reason is that a PHP structure takes much more memory than its JSON string counterpart.

-<a name="error-handling"></a>
-## Error handling
-Since 0.4.0 every exception extends `JsonMachineException`, so you can catch that to filter any error from JSON Machine library.
-When any part of the JSON stream is malformed, `SyntaxError` exception is thrown.
-Better solution is on the way.

 <a name="troubleshooting"></a>